Byron Kubert

 Senior Software Engineer

-Google culture is interesting — let's talk about that.
 Getting stuff done at Google is very different from getting stuff done at Apple.
-Both have world-class software engineering, and somehow they have cultures that are nearly opposites.
-Google hires you on and says, "here's our monorepo with all the code.
+Both have world-class software engineering, and somehow they have cultures that are completely different.
+Google hires you on and says, "here's our monorepo with ALL our code.
 Find something to build and we'll compare it to what everyone around you built.
+Hope you are as good as they are.
 See you in 6 months."
 This was fun.
 I spent (exactly) one million dollars.
 I joined the Google WiFi router team when it was 6 people.
 I played with trillion-row databases.
 I got to lead engineering conferences — sometimes accidentally.
 The most important skill I developed was how to get things done in a very autonomous, fluid environment full of independent, very talented engineers.
+The best technical solution wasn't enough.
+The personality and ambitions of each person matter more.
+The second most important thing was being part of Google's interviewing and hiring process.
+I interviewed a lot of hopeful engineers and how Google selects the best of the best is truly an art form.
 Google's engineering culture is filled with gems.

 Apple